ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Registrars must participate in the education program provided by the training post.

-Registrars must complete a [Pre-Hospital Emergency Care Course (PHEC)](https://www.acrrm.org.au/courses/face-to-face/pre-hospital-emergency-care-phec).
+Registrars are also recommended to undertake a [Pre-Hospital Emergency Care Course (PHEC)](https://www.acrrm.org.au/courses/face-to-face/pre-hospital-emergency-care-phec).

 Registrars will supplement their learning by completing ACRRM online courses which have content relevant to remote medicine, for example: